Niketkumardheeryan/ML-CaPsule/Data Filling and Cleaning Techniques/README.md

 5. SimpleImputer -> Scikit Learn Module <br>
 6. ColumnTransformer & Pipeline -> Scikit Learn Module <br>
 7. KNN imputer (resulted in more accuracy than simple imputer) -> Scikit Learn Module <br>
-8. Random sample Imputation <br>
-9. One hot Encoding (Especially for categorical columns)
+8. One hot Encoding (Especially for categorical columns) <br>
+9. Random sample Imputation

+### Note : You can execute the KNN imputer and random sample imputation notebooks by using the train.csv files